 Regrettably, I didn’t make a lot of progress during June.
 Over 3 weeks were spent on fixing a bug (or, as it turned out along the way, several bugs) that caused either the player ship, the enemy ship or both to seemingly not move smoothly/stutter during combat.

-When plotting out the movement over time, everything was looked smooth as can be.
+When plotting out the movement over time, everything was looking smooth as can be.
 That’s why I relatively quickly realized the problem had to be related to the camera, which turned out to be true.

 I won’t go too much into details here but it had to do with the fact that different things in Unity are moved at different times (things controlled by the physics engine e.g. update their position at a different time than things controlled by Unity’s path finding/navigation system) and also at what points in time the camera was moved.